bbnss/PureNote/README.md

 # PureNote
 Basic note-taking application for Android, built with Python and Kivy.
 Store your notes locally for quick access and privacy.
+Android app.

 # Features
 Create and Edit Notes